 On Android, Google Lens is available as a standalone app. iOS users can access Lens within the Google Photos app.
 Open an image that you’ve taken and tap the Lens icon (second from the right, next to the trash icon).

 Google’s visual search engine will analyze the image; the results include a link to the Google image search page.

 Veracity is an intuitive visual search engine app.
-It lets you choose images from Camera Roll or Photo Library, plus it can link your Dropbox account.
+It lets you choose images from your Camera Roll or Photo Library, plus it can link to your Dropbox account.
 Veracity offers a basic image editor, but you have to pay to unlock it.

 Another downside is that Veracity doesn’t come with an option to share results with others.

 Download: Veracity for iOS (Free, premium version available)

 Reverse Image Search App provides another minimalist reverse search engine experience.
 Take images from your Camera Roll or Photo Library to reverse image search via Google Image Search, Yandex Image Search, and Bing Image Search.

 You can also crop, rotate images, and save them to your device for free.
 However, removing ads from Reverse Image Search App requires a small fee.